iotaledger/hornet/docs/getting_started/getting_started.md

 * 4 cores or 4 vCPU
 * 8 GB RAM
 * SSD storage
-* A public IP address (nodes gossiping with other nodes)
+* A public IP address

 The amount of storage you need will depend on whether and how often do you plan on pruning messages from your local database.